 Unfortunately, in the times we live in, motherhood and work go together like never before.
 In the past mothers stayed home to care for the children while fathers went off to work each day.
 Now things have changed in most households with mothers also having to, or wanting to, hold down full-time jobs.

-Like every entrepreneurial mom, I find it difficult to balance both life and work, and life is often motherhood.
+Like every entrepreneurial mom, I find it difficult to balance both life and work, and life is more often motherhood, especially when the children are small.
 To balance motherhood and work you do need to get your priorities right.

 I have always been a driven person.
 Most of my adult life I have worked for myself running a busy dance studio.
 I became fascinated with the internet a couple of years after the birth of my daughter, and blogging then became quite addictive.

-The problem is that running a full time business, an internet marketing business and still getting time for a family life proved to be extremely difficult.
+The problem is that running a full-time business, an affiliate marketing business and still getting time for a family life proved to be extremely difficult.
 I found myself getting increasingly frustrated when I couldn’t get my blog post or article written for the day.
 I began sitting up late into the night working on my blog, or working in the early hours of the morning when there were no interruptions.

 It is not easy to juggle business and motherhood.
 I do not claim to be an expert.
 It is like constantly trying to find a balance and still getting to spend quality time with your family.

 The above approach did work for a while, but eventually, you become so exhausted you just can’t function properly.
 I was tired when teaching my dance classes, too tired to stay up late after my daughter had gone to bed, and had no energy to keep up with her playfulness.

 I then dawned on me that I would have to put my website building on a back burner, and just do what I could when I could, but not stress if I didn’t work on my websites every day.